Fornication/Arkays-Commandment/README.md

 2. Navigate to the folder called Tolls ENB Manager and open it.
 3. Double click on ENBManager.exe
 4. Set the path to where your Skyrim Special is installed (In my case, it's C:/Games/steam/steamapps/common/Skyrim Special Edition)
-5. Click on presets and press the "Add New Preset" button
+5. Click on presets in the top row and press the "Add New Preset" button
 6. Press the browse button underneath files.
 7. Navigate to where you were before in the Tools Folder.
 You will see a folder called "ENB Profiles".
 Select the one you wish to use and press open.
 8. The name should auto-populate.
 If it does not, give it a suitable name such as "Ruvaak"